(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 other peculiarities.
 It is the second most populous country after China—and

-and massive ethnically heterogeneous societies that share little or nothing in common.
+and massive ethnically heterogeneous societies with little or nothing in common.
 It was

 gathered in a recent report that ‘Over 1652 languages belonging to four